 Assessing a penalty: penalty involving time limits - Example 2

-Margaret is a CRM who takes up various issues with a qualifying private limited company.
+Margaret is a Customer Compliance Manager (CCM) who takes up various issues with a qualifying private limited company.
 On 13 October 2020 the company’s representatives tell Margaret that a substantial amount of entertaining expenditure has been included in the travel and subsistence expenses debit in the company’s profit and loss account and thus wrongly claimed for tax relief.

 The problem arises from miscoding in the accounting system.
 This miscoding affects the years ended 30 September 2010 to 30 September 2017.

 Margaret notes that the company and its SAO submitted the respective notifications and certificates for each year on time.
 The SAO certificates were all unqualified.
 Margaret contends that the certificates were carelessly inaccurate.
 (There is also a tenable view that the SAO had failed in the main duty.)

 The penalty position as at 13 October 2020 would be

 |Year ended||Filing date||Inaccuracy comes to Margaret’s attention on||Penalty to be assessed by||Legislation Schedule 46 FAO9|